 The nearest source for Safety Equipment is a 24 hour Wal-Mart twenty minutes away in nearby Truth or Consequences, NM

 All vehicles will be inspected prior to final trail selection & registration.
 Vehicle Inspectors will account for all equipment required by trail rating & safety.
 As important, it should be noted that the Inspectors will ensure that the vehicle & equipment presented are in satisfactory working condition.
 Having the necessary equipment, but not in a satisfactory working condition will NOT receive a complete inspection, and will delay trail selection & final registration until the the situation is remedied.

-"I forgot my CB radio, or First Aid Kit, or whatever!
+"I forgot my GMRS radio, or First Aid Kit, or whatever!
 What can I do?"

 "My buggy has a winch, but its battery cable fell off!
 Am I okay to register?"